timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 ]} />

-After a quick stop in Lake Morena for hot food, despite still having too much in my pack, I met Dobby, and the rest of the group met Adventure Time who advised us to meet up with him later in the day at Kitchen Creek.
+After a quick stop in Lake Morena for hot food, despite still having too much in my pack, I met Dobby, and the rest of the group met Adventure Time, who advised us to meet up with him later in the day at Kitchen Creek.
 There, we were able to cool off after a long day of hiking in the creek, setup camp next to the waters, and sleep to the sound of croaking frogs.